Gelio/CAL-web/README.md

 Alternatively, changes can be applied manually.
 This seems like a tedious process, though.
 Using git patches is recommended.

+NOTE: Files modified in patches will not run through the pre-commit hook.
+Thus, make sure to wait for the CI to pass before merging the changes to see if the project still builds and passes all checks.

 <!-- vim: set tw=80: -->